heshanm27/surgeglobalassignment/README.md

 Internship Assignment For the Surge Global

 **Project Discription**<br/>
 In this project, users can enter, delete, edit, and search for notes.
 Also, the admin user can get details about each user's , search for each user.

-In this project, both the frontend and backend are created using Mern Stack technologies
+In this project, both the frontend and backend are created using Mern Stack technologies.
+For authentication, use a jwt token.
+In front-end management, this project uses the Redux state management library.

 Backend : Node.Js,ExpressJs<br/>
 Frontend : React.js<br/>